reversesigh/cosmos_node-initial_setup/05_sync.md

 `trust_hash = "E95A010386958C240862CD934D6B46D8104EEDECCCF3249613E31B13E9E22CC1"`
 `trust_period = "168h0m0s"`

-You can also find working state sync settings via [Polkachu](https://polkachu.com/state_sync/cosmos)
+You can also find working state sync settings via [Polkachu](https://polkachu.com/state_sync/cosmos).
+They provide a script you can execute that will automatically update your `config.toml` with the correct state sync settings.

 Once your state sync settings are set, run the following command.